ajmalrazaqbhatti/InstaYou/readme.md

 <img src="InstaYou/Public/logo.png" height="80px" alt="InstaYou Logo"/>

-## No Cap, Best Way to Track Your Crush's Followers FR FR 🔥
+## No Cap, This Is The Way To Track Instagram Stats FR FR 🔥

 **InstaYou** is a Chrome extension that lets you track who's following (and unfollowing) literally ANYONE on Instagram.
-Perfect for keeping tabs on your crush, your ex, your bestie who's always losing followers, or that person from math class who suddenly got famous.
+Perfect for keeping tabs on your faves, your ex, your bestie who's always losing followers, or that person who suddenly got famous.
 We see you, and we're here to help you see EVERYONE ELSE.

 ## ✨ Features That Slap ✨

-- **No Gatekeeping** - Works on both private AND public profiles (if you can see it, you can track it)
+- **Zero Gatekeeping** - Works on any profile you can view (public or private that you follow)
-- **Receipts For Days** - Save follower/following counts with ONE click
+- **Receipts On Lock** - Save follower/following counts with the "Snatch User Stats 📥" button
-- **Catch The Ops** - See EXACTLY how many followers someone gained or lost since last check
+- **Catch The Changes** - See EXACTLY how many followers someone gained or lost since last check
-- **Timeline Tea** - Track changes with timestamps so you can PROVE they bought followers
+- **Timeline Tea** - Track changes with timestamps so you know when it happened
-- **Stalk Everyone** - Keep tabs on unlimited profiles (your entire FYP if you want)
+- **Track Everyone** - Keep tabs on unlimited profiles (your entire FYP if you want)
 - **Aesthetic AF** - Color-coded stats that make sense (green = W, red = L)

-## 📱 Installation (So Easy Even Your Grandma Could Do It)
+## 📱 Installation (It's Giving Easy)

 ### Method 1: Download from GitHub Releases (Easiest)
-1. Go to **GitHub Releases**
+1. Go to the [GitHub Releases](https://github.com/ajmalrazaqbhatti/InstaYou/releases) page
-2. Download the latest release `.zip` file
+2. Download the latest `instaYou.zip` file
 3. Unzip the file to a folder on your computer
 4. Open Chrome and go to `chrome://extensions/`
 5. Turn on **"Developer mode"** (top right corner)
-6. Click **"Load unpacked"** and select the unzipped folder
+6. Click **"Load unpacked"** and select the unzipped `InstaYou` folder
 7. Let the stalking begin! 🕵️‍♀️

-### Method 2: DIY Setup (For The Tech Besties)
+### Method 2: DIY Setup (For The Tech Girlies & Bros)
 1. Clone this repo:
    ```sh
    git clone https://github.com/ajmalrazaqbhatti/InstaYou.git